Welcome to The IB Programme at Åva gymnasium in Täby Stockholm

 Stéphanie also says that what is so good about Åva is that everyone fits in here because it is so big with many mixed programs.
 You get to be exactly who you are and Åva's motto "Come as you are, become who you want" really fits.

-Jennifer Lindberg, International Baccalaureate, year 2
+Jennifer Lindberg, International Baccalaureate, graduated 2020

 I wanted something different and thought I would try the IB.
 I like the fact that I can choose my subjects and the level I study them at.